 the shoe are the upper and the midsole.
 The upper supports the shoe through the combination of its mesh and its synthetic overlays.
 The synthetic overlays do a very good job of holding down the foot, while the mesh allows for good flexibility and movement.
 Together, this allows the foot good stability and movement, which provides a great deal of support from the top.
 The upper also has a heel counter, which adds some support to the heel.
 The midsole contributes to support once again through the IMEVA foam.
 The foam provides cushioning and shock protecting, both of which support the foot while running well.
 Overall, support in the Vazee Coast is pretty good.

-When it comes to different terrains, the Vazee Coast is like most shoes, and should be usable on most terrains that are commonly ran on.
+When it comes to different terrains, the Vazee Coast is like most shoes and should be usable on most terrains that are commonly run on.
 They probably will fare best on city terrains

 The Vazee Coast is actually on the lower end

 As mentioned above, on city terrains the Vazee Coast should not have any major traction issues.
-This is due to the outsole’s carbon rubber, which is a generally well tractioned material.
-On less static surfaces, there may be some issues with traction however.
+This is due to the outsole’s carbon rubber, which is a generally well-tractioned material.
+On less static surfaces, however, there may be some issues with traction.
 Overall though, most commonly ran surfaces won’t cause problems for the Vazee Coast.

 The upper of the Vazee Coast is made of mesh, which is excellent in terms of flexibility thanks to its woven design.
 Another feature that adds to the flexibility are grooves in the outsole, which allow the shoe to bend well with each step.
 These factors together make the Vazee Coast pretty strong in terms of flexibility.